Notes on Testing Hard-to-Test Aspects in Python Applications

 Test Coverage

-to measure and improve test coverage.
+Use coverage.py to measure and improve test coverage.

 Parameterized Tests

-Cover multiple scenarios with pytest.mark.parametrize
+Cover multiple scenarios with pytest.mark.parametrize.

 Fault Injection